-Dogs of any age, size, or breed can have worms.
-The effects of the worms vary based on your dog’s age, health status, and the worm burden (number of worms in your dog’s system).
-Also, some of these worms are zoonotic, meaning they can be transmitted to people.
+Dogs of any age, size, or breed can get worms.
+The effects of the worms vary based on your dog’s age, health status, and the number of worms in your dog’s system.
+Also, some of these worms can be transmitted to people.

 There are several types of worms that infect dogs, including:

 • Tapeworms.
 An adult tapeworm can grow up to eleven inches in length.
-These worms are flat and segmented.
-The segments are called proglottids, about 1/2 inch long and 1/8 inch wide. and look like grains of rice when they pass in the poop of an infected dog.
+These worms are flat and segmented and look like grains of rice when they pass in the poop of an infected dog.
 Once dried, they break open and can release up to 20 fertilized eggs in the environment.
-Their hook-like mouthparts allow them to attach to the wall of the small intestines.
-The risk of getting tapeworms from your dog is low.

 Heartworms are also a worm, though not found in the intestinal tract.
-The adult heartworm will live in the dog’s heart and are spread by mosquitoes.
-Some heartworm disease preventives include protection against certain intestinal worms.
+Adult heartworms live in the dog's heart and blood vessels.
+Heartworms are spread by mosquitoes.
+The good news?
+If your dog is already on heartworm disease prevention, it may include protection against certain intestinal worms.

 How Do Dogs Get Intestinal Worms?